 Having to make decisions over and over again wears you out.
 The process is especially true if you need to spend your brainpower on smaller tasks like resisting the urge to check your email.

-James Clear mentioned in his book – The Atomic Habits how decision fatigue makes you give in to procrastination.
+James Clear, in Atomic Habits, mentions how decision fatigue makes you give in to procrastination.

 In other words, you can focus on getting things done by eliminating the number of decisions you need each day.